 The project COHDEQ40 intends to demonstrate the potential of coherent detection associated with digital signal processing for the next generation high density 40Gb/s WDM systems optimized for transparency and flexibility.
 Key integrated optoelectronics components and specific algorithms will be developed and system evaluation performed.
 The INRIA task is to develop these signal processing algorithms needed to recover the message on the decoder side.
-This makes full use of our knowledge of equalization and synchronization techniques involved in digital communications.
-First results have been obtained [14] using a preliminary version of the processing algorithms.
+This makes full use of our knowledge of equalization and synchronization techniques involved in digital communications [11].